Klymit Pillow X Review: Is It a Good Ultralight Backpacking Pillow?

 As a piece of gear, the Klymit X performs fairly for ultralight backpackers who sleep on their back and appreciate a good deal.
 It also won’t pop if you’re a hunter or fisher looking for a seat cushion to accompany you in the stand or boat.

 Comparatively, the Klymit X is one of the cheapest inflatable pillows on the market.
-At an MSRP of $24.95, the value is high if it fits your needs.
+The value is high if it fits your needs.
 Although I don’t love this pillow, it served its intended purpose and never popped, even though the inflation valve does seem cheaply made.

 How the Klymit Pillow X Performed in Our Testing